enso-org/enso/docs/language-server/protocol-language-server.md

 ### `library/getMetadata`

-Gets metadata associated with a local library that will be used for publishing.
+Gets metadata associated with a specific library version.

+If the version is `LocalLibraryVersion`, it will try to read the manifest file of the local library and return an empty result if the manifest does not exist.

+If the version is `PublishedLibraryVersion`, it will fetch the manifest from the library repository.
+A cached manifest may also be used, if it is available.

 All returned fields are optional, as they may be missing.